Nassau County Police Exam 2022 Practice Test & Study Guide

 Although some of the questions in this section of the test will only contain a few sentences, if not just a sentence, most of these questions will be a paragraph or longer.

-While these may be easy for some since this is basically just a variation of ‘find the synonym test’, the words chosen by the test makers of the PELLET B, and by extension, the Nassau County Police Exam, are always difficult or uncommon ones that isn’t usually encountered in your every-day conversation, publication, newspaper, or vocabulary not unless you were deliberately looking for it or were obligated to use it.
+While these may be easy for some since this is basically just a variation of ‘find the synonym test’, the words chosen by the test makers of the PELLET B, and by extension, the Nassau County Police Exam, are always difficult or uncommon ones that aren’t usually encountered in your every-day conversation, publication, newspaper, or vocabulary not unless you were deliberately looking for it or were obligated to use it.

 As a result, coming prepared to tackle this section by practicing or sharpening your vocabulary with a dictionary or study guide will secure you some much-needed points in the Nassau County police test.